Temigo/nu-wiki/chain/train.md

       use_ppn_in_gnn: True
       verbose: False
 ```
 After that, it is time to specify the config for each block of the chain.
+The following blocks are at the same level as `chain` (i.e. listed under `modules`), hierarchy-wise.

 #### 1. UResNet + PPN
 This is a UResNet architecture with depth 6 (`num_strides`) and 16 initial filters (`filters`). `features` specifies how many features the input has (in this example, just one, an energy deposit for each voxel). `ghost` should be enabled if your input has ghost points and you require the "5+2" architecture (predicts a binary ghost/non-ghost mask in addition to the semantic segmentation mask). `spatial_size` defines a cube (in voxels) in which all coordinates should fit. `data_dim` is 3 since the sample is three-dimensional. `num_classes` refers to the semantic classes in your labels (not counting the label for ghost point, if applicable).